aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br>

 ### Be supportive of my dedication and work towards technology education and buy me a cup of coffee
-Buy me a cup of coffee, a slice of pizza or a book to help me study, eat and think new PCB design files.
+The PCB Desgin Files i provide here for anyone to use are free.
+If you like this Smart Device or use it, please consider buying me a cup of coffee, a slice of pizza or a book to help me study, eat and think new PCB design files.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" data-canonical-src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" />](https://www.buymeacoffee.com/migueltomas)